-Our Board has an active role, as a whole and also at the committee level, in overseeing management of Pacific Ethanol's risks.
-Our Board regularly reviews information regarding our credit, liquidity and operations, as well as the risks associated with each of these areas.
+Our Board has an active role, as a whole and also at the committee level, in overseeing the management, including the identification, assessment and mitigation, of Pacific Ethanol's risks.
+Our Board regularly reviews information regarding our credit, liquidity and operations, as well as the risks associated with each of these areas, and assesses options for risk mitigation.
+Certain Board committees oversee various categories of risks based on the committee's scope of duties, but our entire Board stays informed such as with respect to strategic, competitive, economic, operational, financial, legal, compliance, regulatory and compensatory risks.
 Our Compensation Committee is responsible for overseeing the management of risks relating to our executive compensation plans and arrangements.
-Our Audit Committee oversees management of financial risks, including internal controls.
-Our Nominating and Corporate Governance Committee manages risks associated with the independence of members of our Board and potential conflicts of interest.
-While each committee is responsible for evaluating certain risks and overseeing the management of such risks, our entire Board is regularly informed through committee reports about such risks.
+Our Audit Committee oversees management of financial risks, including compliance matters, tax matters and internal controls.
+Our Nominating and Corporate Governance Committee manages risks associated with the independence of members of our Board, potential conflicts of interest, the composition of our Board and other corporate governance matters.
+While each committee is responsible for evaluating certain risks and overseeing the management of such risks, our entire Board is regularly informed through committee risks associated with risks.